Gördes Dam

 The Gördes Dam is a concrete-face rock-fill dam on the Gördes River located 13 km northeast of Gölmarmara in Manisa Province, Turkey.
-It was constructed between 1998 and 2009 by the Turkish State Hydraulic Works.
+It was constructed between 1998 and 2009 by the Turkish State Hydraulic Works in Turkey.
 The primary purpose of the dam is water supply.
-It provides drinking water for the city of Manisa while also irrigating 19260 ha.
+It provides drinking water for the city of Manisa, Turkey while also irrigating 19260 ha.